Characterizing and Tuning Exceptional Points Using Newton Polygons: Methods

+The eigenvectors of non-Hermitian Hamiltonians and their characterization are strikingly different from those of their Hermitian counterparts.
+The system's non-Hermitian nature $(H^{\dagger}\neq H)$ suggests that the left and right eigenvectors are generally different and satisfy the following eigenvalue equations

+The eigenvectors form a bi-orthogonal basis consisting of both right $|\psi \rangle$ and left $\langle\phi |$ eigenvectors.
+They can be normalized using a bilinear product of the left and right eigenvectors, such that

+where $i, j$ correspond to distinct states.
+Interestingly, both the eigenvectors and eigenvalues can split and follow a directional parameter dependence while approaching an EP from different parametric directions~\cite{xiao2019anisotropic}.
+The phase rigidity, $r_{\alpha}$, can characterize these striking features due to extreme skewness EPs ~\cite{rotter2009non,rotter2001dynamics,eleuch2016clustering,alvarez2018topological}.
+It is defined as

-where $\psi_{\alpha}$ and $\phi_{\alpha}$ are the normalized biorthogonal left and right eigenvectors of a state $\alpha$.
+where $\tilde{\psi}_{\alpha}$ and $\tilde{\phi}_{\alpha}$ are the normalized biorthogonal right and left eigenvectors of a state $\alpha$.
 The phase rigidity quantitatively measures the eigenfunctions' bi-orthogonality.
-At an EP the states coalesce and thus $|r_{\alpha}|$ vanishes.
-The phase rigidity is also experimentally measurable.
-It enables defining a critical exponent around an EP in the parameter space~\cite{zhang2020high,tang2020exceptional}.
-For example, around an EP3, the scaling exponents are given by $(N-1)/N$ and $(N-1)/2$, where $N=3$ is the order of the EP.\\ We numerically evaluate phase rigidity for the bivariable model with directional anisotropy, which shows that the phase rigidity scales as $\epsilon^{2/3}$ and $\epsilon^{1}$ for $\phi\neq-\pi/4$ and $\phi=-\pi/4$, respectively [see Fig. 3 (c)].
+At an EP the states coalesce and thus phase rigidity vanishes $(|r_{\alpha}| \rightarrow 0)$.
+This enables defining a critical exponent around an EP in the parameter space ~\cite{zhang2020high,tang2020exceptional}.
+For example, around an EP3, the scaling exponents for the phase rigidity are given by $(N-1)/N$ and $(N-1)/2$, where $N=3$ is the order of the EP.
+Note that different forms of the perturbation may result in different scaling of the phase rigidity.
+Our Newton polygon approach will allow diagnosing these EPs.
+The phase rigidity is also experimentally measurable, making it a very relevant quantity to look at.\\

+We numerically evaluate the phase rigidity for the bivariable model with directional anisotropy, which shows that the phase rigidity scales as $\epsilon^{2/3}$ and $\epsilon^{1}$ for $\phi\neq-\pi/4$ and $\phi=-\pi/4$, respectively [see Fig. \ref{fig:twovar} (c)].